MBA Salary Guide: Starting Salaries & Highest Paying MBA Concentrations

 Average MBA Salary by Concentration

 Granted, some schools like Harvard Business School do not offer formal concentrations, and in those cases, students create de facto fields of concentration from their electives.
 In either case, such specializations amount to critical choices in an MBA student’s career.
-They permit students to deliver highly marketable skills to an employer immediately upon graduation—value for which most employers will gladly pay a handsome salary premium.
+They permit students to deliver highly marketable skills to an employer immediately upon graduation—a value for which most employers will gladly pay a handsome salary premium.

 The Benefits of MBA Concentrations